bauerindustries/react-frontend-for-todo-api/README.md

 The MongoDB database is hosted on MongoDB's Atlas Database.

 ## Requirements:
-* The global variable window.TODO_API_URI must contain the URL of the API
+* The global variable window.TODO_API_URI must be the URL of the API

 ## The API:
 For more details on the workings of the API, please see the repository [Readme](https://github.com/bauerindustries/todos-rest-api).